li-yapeng/DSECN/README.md

 ## Citation

-If you use our work in your research, please cite:
+If you find this project helpful for your research, please kindly consider citing our paper and give this repo ⭐️:

 ```
 @InProceedings{Li_2024_CVPR,